barryclark/jekyll-now/_posts/2020-09-21-Doordeck-API.md

         | jq -r '.authToken'
 ```
 Copy the printed token and paste it in the [debugger of jwt.io][2].
+This will show us the internal identifier of the User.

 ![User id in the JWT](../assets/images/doordeck/jwt_user_id.png)
 > User id in the authentication token

-To associate with the demo door, we will use a [simple web form][6] which has been provided for this reason.
+To associate with the demo door, we will use a [simple web form][6], which exists to facilitate testing.
 Paste your user id and click Submit.

 ![Associate with demo door](../assets/images/doordeck/user_demo_door.png)